-We plan to initiate Phase 3 trials in the fourth quarter of 2021 and to file an NDA in the first half of 2023.
+We plan to initiate Phase 3 trials in the first quarter of 2022 and to file an NDA in late 2023.
 Our entire Phase 3 clinical plan will include approximately 600 patients.
 Based on the results of our Phase 1/2 clinical trial and communications with the FDA, we expect the 505(b)(2) NDA filing for CTx-1301 will use Focalin XR as a reference drug, using as a basis for approval that drug's efficacy and safety data on file at FDA, together with bioavailability/bioequivalence data and efficacy/safety data from our CTx-1301 clinical program.